- Provider News Center

 - Tier 3 – Standard: Members pay the highest cost-sharing for most services.

-- Primary care physicians (PCP): Criteria include relative cost (i.e., contracted fee schedule), minimum quality standards, if applicable, and the tier of the facilities in which a PCP typically refers IBC patients for hospital and outpatient surgical services.
+- Primary care physicians (PCP): Criteria include relative cost (i.e., contracted fee schedule), minimum quality standards, if applicable, and the tier of the facilities in which a PCP typically refers Independence patients for hospital and outpatient surgical services.

 - Hospitals: Criteria include cost and minimum quality standards